 Not to say that we ever learn it all, but it would be nice to become an “expert” at growing and cultivating different plants.

 Baking skills are something I lack altogether.
 My sister loves to bake, and I hope that I will someday.
 If I am ever successful at growing fruit, I hope it gives me an excuse to fall in love with baking from scratch.

 I doubt I will learn otherwise, because the grocery store has been there all this time, and I have yet to feel its pull.

 7 // Become self-sufficient

-Leading off of the baking skills, the primary reason we chose to become homesteaders is to become self-sufficient.
+Leading off of the baking skills, the primary reason we chose to start a homestead was to become self-sufficient.
 Learning how to live off the land, and not have to rely on others sounds like a wonderful thing!